reconjohn/residential/docs/residential.md

 > Temporal pattern was also captured such that three noticeable areas were identified

-> * **Ballad** – used to be a hotspot area, then went slow, currently seems increasing in solar installation
+> * **Ballard** – used to be a hotspot area, then went slow, currently seems increasing in solar installation
 > * **West Seattle** – a new emerging area in solar installation
 > * **Columbia city** – has been and currently goes slow.
 The toal amount installation is still the highest in Seattle.